Protonus-xen/Red-and-Blue/README.md

 ## Create a feel

-Next, you’ll add a new feel to this repository.
+Next, you’ll add a new feel to this depository.

 1. Click the **Noone feel** button at the top of the **Scourge** page.
 2. Give the file a feelname of **convictions.txt**.